peteroupc/peteroupc.github.io/bernsupp.md

 [^46]: Han, X., "[**Multi-node higher expansions of a function**](https://www.sciencedirect.com/science/article/pii/S0021904503001485)", _Journal of Approximation Theory_ 124 (2003).

+[^47]: H. Wang, "[**Analysis of error localization of Chebyshev spectral approximations**](https://arxiv.org/abs/2106.03456v3)", arXiv:2106.03456v3 [math.NA], 2023.

+[^48]: Trefethen, L.N., _Approximation Theory and Approximation Practice_, 2013.

+[^49]: R. Kannan and C.K.
+Kreuger, _Advanced Analysis on the Real Line_, 1996.

+[^50]: Rababah, Abedallah.
+"Transformation of Chebyshev–Bernstein polynomial basis."
+Computational Methods in Applied Mathematics 3.4 (2003): 608-622.

-[^47]: Keane,  M.  S.,  and  O'Brien,  G.  L., "A Bernoulli factory", _ACM Transactions on Modeling and Computer Simulation_ 4(2), 1994.
+[^51]: Keane,  M.  S.,  and  O'Brien,  G.  L., "A Bernoulli factory", _ACM Transactions on Modeling and Computer Simulation_ 4(2), 1994.

-[^48]: von Neumann, J., "Various techniques used in connection with random digits", 1951.
+[^52]: von Neumann, J., "Various techniques used in connection with random digits", 1951.

-[^49]: Peres, Y., "[**Iterating von Neumann's procedure for extracting random bits**](https://projecteuclid.org/euclid.aos/1176348543)", Annals of Statistics 1992,20,1, p.
+[^53]: Peres, Y., "[**Iterating von Neumann's procedure for extracting random bits**](https://projecteuclid.org/euclid.aos/1176348543)", Annals of Statistics 1992,20,1, p.
 590-597.

-[^50]: Knuth, Donald E. and Andrew Chi-Chih Yao.
+[^54]: Knuth, Donald E. and Andrew Chi-Chih Yao.
 "The complexity of nonuniform random number generation", in _Algorithms and Complexity: New Directions and Recent Results_, 1976.

-[^51]: Mossel, Elchanan, and Yuval Peres.
+[^55]: Mossel, Elchanan, and Yuval Peres.
 New coins from old: computing with unknown bias.
 Combinatorica, 25(6), pp.707-724.

-[^52]: S. Pae, "[**Binarization Trees and Random Number Generation**](https://arxiv.org/abs/1602.06058v2)", arXiv:1602.06058v2 [cs.DS], 2018.
+[^56]: S. Pae, "[**Binarization Trees and Random Number Generation**](https://arxiv.org/abs/1602.06058v2)", arXiv:1602.06058v2 [cs.DS], 2018.

-[^53]: Gal, S.G., "Calculus of the modulus of continuity for nonconcave functions and applications", _Calcolo_ 27 (1990)
+[^57]: Gal, S.G., "Calculus of the modulus of continuity for nonconcave functions and applications", _Calcolo_ 27 (1990)

-[^54]: Gal, S.G., 1995.
+[^58]: Gal, S.G., 1995.
 Properties of the modulus of continuity for monotonous convex functions and applications. _International Journal of Mathematics and Mathematical Sciences_ 18(3), pp.443-446.

-[^55]: Anastassiou, G.A., Gal, S.G., _Approximation Theory: Moduli of Continuity and Global Smoothness Preservation_, Birkhäuser, 2012.
+[^59]: Anastassiou, G.A., Gal, S.G., _Approximation Theory: Moduli of Continuity and Global Smoothness Preservation_, Birkhäuser, 2012.

-[^56]: Strukov, L.I., Timan, A.F., "Mathematical expectation of continuous functions of random variables.
+[^60]: Strukov, L.I., Timan, A.F., "Mathematical expectation of continuous functions of random variables.
 Smoothness and variance", _Siberian Mathematical Journal_ 18 (1977).

-[^57]: Strukov, L. I., and A. F. Timan.
+[^61]: Strukov, L. I., and A. F. Timan.
 "Sharpening and generalization of some theorems of approximation by polynomials of SN Bernstein."
 In The Theory of the Approximation of Functions.
 Proc.
 Internat.
 Conf, pp. 338-341.
 1975.

-[^58]: Stancu, D.D., Agratini, O., et al. _Analiză Numerică şi Teoria Aproximării_, 2001.
+[^62]: Stancu, D.D., Agratini, O., et al. _Analiză Numerică şi Teoria Aproximării_, 2001.

-[^59]: Kantorovich, L.V., "Some remarks on the approximation of functions by means of polynomials with integer coefficients", 1931.
+[^63]: Kantorovich, L.V., "Some remarks on the approximation of functions by means of polynomials with integer coefficients", 1931.

-[^60]: Schoenberg, I.J., "Cardinal spline interpolation", 1973.
+[^64]: Schoenberg, I.J., "Cardinal spline interpolation", 1973.

-[^61]: This formula applies to functions with Lipschitz-continuous derivative (a weaker assumption than having three continuous derivatives), but that derivative's Lipschitz constant is a lower bound on $M_{3}$, so that formula is useful here.
+[^65]: This formula applies to functions with Lipschitz-continuous derivative (a weaker assumption than having three continuous derivatives), but that derivative's Lipschitz constant is a lower bound on $M_{3}$, so that formula is useful here.

-[^62]: Le Gruyer, Erwan.
+[^66]: Le Gruyer, Erwan.
 "Minimal Lipschitz extensions to differentiable functions defined on a Hilbert space."
 Geometric and Functional Analysis 19, no. 4 (2009): 1101-1118.

-[^63]: Herbert-Voss, Ariel, Matthew J. Hirn, and Frederick McCollum.
+[^67]: Herbert-Voss, Ariel, Matthew J. Hirn, and Frederick McCollum.
 "Computing minimal interpolants in C1, 1 (Rd)."
 Rev. Mat.
 Iberoam 33, no. 1 (2017): 29-66.

-[^64]: Banderier, C. And Drmota, M., 2015.
+[^68]: Banderier, C. And Drmota, M., 2015.
 Formulae and asymptotics for coefficients of algebraic functions.
 Combinatorics, Probability and Computing, 24(1), pp.1-53.

-[^65]: Mossel, Elchanan, and Yuval Peres.
+[^69]: Mossel, Elchanan, and Yuval Peres.
 New coins from old: computing with unknown bias.
 Combinatorica, 25(6), pp.707-724, 2005.

-[^66]: Icard, Thomas F., "Calibrating generative models: The probabilistic Chomsky–Schützenberger hierarchy", _Journal of Mathematical Psychology_ 95 (2020): 102308.
+[^70]: Icard, Thomas F., "Calibrating generative models: The probabilistic Chomsky–Schützenberger hierarchy", _Journal of Mathematical Psychology_ 95 (2020): 102308.

-[^67]: Dughmi, Shaddin, Jason Hartline, Robert D. Kleinberg, and Rad Niazadeh.
+[^71]: Dughmi, Shaddin, Jason Hartline, Robert D. Kleinberg, and Rad Niazadeh.
 "Bernoulli Factories and Black-box Reductions in Mechanism Design."
 Journal of the ACM (JACM) 68, no. 2 (2021): 1-30.

-[^68]: Etessami, K. and Yannakakis, M., "Recursive Markov chains, stochastic grammars, and monotone systems of nonlinear equations", _Journal of the ACM_ 56(1), pp.1-66, 2009.
+[^72]: Etessami, K. and Yannakakis, M., "Recursive Markov chains, stochastic grammars, and monotone systems of nonlinear equations", _Journal of the ACM_ 56(1), pp.1-66, 2009.

-[^69]: Flajolet, P., Pelletier, M., Soria, M., "[**On Buffon machines and numbers**](https://arxiv.org/abs/0906.5560)", arXiv:0906.5560  [math.PR], 2010
+[^73]: Flajolet, P., Pelletier, M., Soria, M., "[**On Buffon machines and numbers**](https://arxiv.org/abs/0906.5560)", arXiv:0906.5560  [math.PR], 2010

-[^70]: Levy, H., _Stochastic dominance_, 1998.
+[^74]: Levy, H., _Stochastic dominance_, 1998.

-[^71]: Esparza, J., Kučera, A. and Mayr, R., 2004, July.
+[^75]: Esparza, J., Kučera, A. and Mayr, R., 2004, July.
 Model checking probabilistic pushdown automata.
 In _Proceedings of the 19th Annual IEEE Symposium on Logic in Computer Science_, 2004. (pp. 12-21).
 IEEE.

-[^72]: Elder, Murray, Geoffrey Lee, and Andrew Rechnitzer.
+[^76]: Elder, Murray, Geoffrey Lee, and Andrew Rechnitzer.
 "Permutations generated by a depth 2 stack and an infinite stack in series are algebraic." _Electronic Journal of Combinatorics_ 22(1), 2015.

-[^73]: Vatan, F., "Distribution functions of probabilistic automata", in _Proceedings of the thirty-third annual ACM symposium on Theory of computing (STOC '01)_, pp. 684-693, 2001.
+[^77]: Vatan, F., "Distribution functions of probabilistic automata", in _Proceedings of the thirty-third annual ACM symposium on Theory of computing (STOC '01)_, pp. 684-693, 2001.

-[^74]: Kindler, Guy and D. Romik, "On distributions computable by random walks on graphs," _SIAM Journal on Discrete Mathematics_ 17 (2004): 624-633.
+[^78]: Kindler, Guy and D. Romik, "On distributions computable by random walks on graphs," _SIAM Journal on Discrete Mathematics_ 17 (2004): 624-633.

-[^75]: Vatan (2001) claims that a finite-state generator has a continuous `CDF` (unless it produces a single value with probability 1), but this is not necessarily true if the generator has a state that outputs 0 forever.
+[^79]: Vatan (2001) claims that a finite-state generator has a continuous `CDF` (unless it produces a single value with probability 1), but this is not necessarily true if the generator has a state that outputs 0 forever.

-[^76]: Adamczewski, B., Cassaigne, J. and Le Gonidec, M., 2020.
+[^80]: Adamczewski, B., Cassaigne, J. and Le Gonidec, M., 2020.
 On the computational complexity of algebraic numbers: the Hartmanis–Stearns problem revisited.
 Transactions of the American Mathematical Society, 373(5), pp.3085-3115.

-[^77]: Cobham, A., "On the Hartmanis-Stearns problem for a class of tag machines", in _IEEE Conference Record of 1968 Ninth Annual Symposium on Switching and Automata Theory_ 1968.
+[^81]: Cobham, A., "On the Hartmanis-Stearns problem for a class of tag machines", in _IEEE Conference Record of 1968 Ninth Annual Symposium on Switching and Automata Theory_ 1968.

-[^78]: Adamczewski, B., Bugeaud, Y., "On the complexity of algebraic numbers I. Expansions in integer bases", _Annals of Mathematics_ 165 (2007).
+[^82]: Adamczewski, B., Bugeaud, Y., "On the complexity of algebraic numbers I. Expansions in integer bases", _Annals of Mathematics_ 165 (2007).

-[^79]: Richman, F. (2012).
+[^83]: Richman, F. (2012).
 Algebraic functions, calculus style.
 Communications in Algebra, 40(7), 2671-2683.

-[^80]: H. Wang, "[Analysis of error localization of Chebyshev spectral approximations](https://arxiv.org/abs/2106.03456v3)", arXiv:2106.03456v3 [math.NA], 2023.

-[^81]: Trefethen, L.N., _Approximation Theory and Approximation Practice_, 2013.

-[^82]: Trefethen, L.N., _Approximation Theory and Approximation Practice_, 2013.

-[^83]: R. Kannan and C.K.
-Kreuger, _Advanced Analysis on the Real Line_, 1996.

-[^84]: Trefethen, L.N., _Approximation Theory and Approximation Practice_, 2013.

-[^85]: Rababah, Abedallah.
-"Transformation of Chebyshev–Bernstein polynomial basis."
-Computational Methods in Applied Mathematics 3.4 (2003): 608-622.

 <a id=Appendix></a>
 ## Appendix